This post may contain affiliate links. Click here for full disclosure.

 Melt the butter while you’re chopping the pecans.
 I like to use my cast iron butter melting pot to melt it in.
 Just pop it in the oven while it’s preheating and, Presto!
 Melted butter.

-Next, put the pecans in a small bowl and add the cinnamon and sugar.
+Next, put the chopped up pecans in a small bowl and add the cinnamon and sugar.
 Mix that up good and then add the melted butter and mix until the butter is evenly distributed.

 Now comes the fun part!
-Press the pecan crust mixture into the bottom of your pan(s).
-You can go up the sides if you want to.
+Press the pecan mixture into the bottom of your pan(s).
+And then press the mixture up the sides if you want to.
 I usually want to. 🙂

 Finally, cool the crust completely before adding the filling.